Children’s Mental Health – Signs of Mental Illness In Children

 4. Depression

-It is a severe condition that affects the children’s mental health.
+Depression is a severe condition that affects the children’s mental health.
 This condition is characterized by a prolonged sadness that permeates most aspects of a child’s life.

 5. Eating Disorders

 It is one of the serious medical illnesses that is intertwined with severe disturbances in eating behaviors, related thoughts, and emotions.
-It is often characterized by either eating too much or too little.

 6. Conduct Disorder